rebeckasjostrom/ADTECH-creativespec/README.md

 Some extra recommendations/suggestions for advert designers and developers.

+* Avoid applying any styles on common website elements, identifiers, classes!
+* Avoid including any `<html>`, `<head>`, `<meta>` and/or `<body>` elements, creative code will be embedded within an existing website structure.

 ##### Unique Names

 Using unique identifiers, classes, variables and function names is a highly recommend way of avoiding  conflicts with receiving website(s), one way of doing this is using adserver variables.

 ##### CSS